kimwalisch/primesieve/doc/C_API.md

 * If you have specified a non-default start number using the ```primesieve_jump_to()``` function, then the first ```primesieve_next_prime()``` call returns the first prime ≥ start number.
-If want to generate primes > start number you need to use e.g. ```primesieve_jump_to(iter, start+1, stop)```.
+If you want to generate primes > start number you need to use e.g. ```primesieve_jump_to(iter, start+1, stop)```.
 * Note that ```primesieve_iterator``` is not ideal if you are repeatedly iterating over the same primes in a loop, in this case it is better